kvnloughead/sb/README.md

 - `sb` — switches to the repo directory.
 - `sb [branchSlug]` — switches to the repo directory and checks out the corresponding branch.
 - Configurable mapping of slug to branch and repo path.
 - Config file location is user-defined, defaulting to `~/.config/sb.yaml`.
+To place the file somewhere else, set the `SB_CONFIG` environmental variable.

 ## Usage